-HSPF = heating seasonal performance factor; ZERL = zoned energy rating label

-Note: Heating star rating as per applicable ZERL climate zone.
+HSPF = heating seasonal performance factor; ZERL = zoned energy rating label Note: Heating star rating as per applicable ZERL climate zone.

-Where the HSPF value of the selected heat-pump equipment exceeds the applicable value in Table 17, the software system shall issue a warning to flag that the claimed efficiency may be beyond that currently available on the market.
-The applicable capacity for this assessment process is proposed to be determined from the hourly heating load dataset for the particular zone or zones in a future update.
-The method for doing this is yet to be determined.
-In the interim, a warning flag should be issued if the HSPF value exceeds the highest possible value for each GEMS zone for cases where capacity is not defined (last row of Table 17).
+Where the HSPF value of the selected heat-pump equipment exceeds the applicable value in Table 17, the software shall issue a warning to flag that the claimed efficiency may be beyond that currently available on the market.

-Table 17: Maximum values for HSPF for air conditioners
+Table 17: Maximum HSPF values for air conditioners